Limsym/Limsym.github.io/README.md

 # ICH_Biofarm
-A Web for ICH Biofarm
+A Web for Hangzhou ICH Biofarm Co.
+Ltd..
+Development by: **Shicong Leng**.